 - attempts to agree a contract settlement have failed.

 Further guidance is available in the Construction Industry Reform Manual (CISR) aboutwhen it may be appropriate to issue Regulation 13 determinations at CISR83010 and CISR82060 (failure to submit monthly returns).

 there is a dispute between a contractor and a subcontractor regarding

 - whether a payment is made under a construction contract, or

 - the amount, if any, deductible by the contractor from a payment to the subcontractor, or

 - there is reason to believe that the amount a contractor is liable to pay to the collector is greater than the amount, if any, paid by the contractor, or

 - it is considered necessary in all circumstances

-a determination can be made under Regulation 13(2) of the amount, according to the best of judgment, that the contractor is liable to pay under the Regulations.
+then a determination can be made under Regulation 13(2) of the amount, using best judgment, the contractor is liable to pay under the Regulations.

-The amount determined as shown on the determination is due and payable 14 days after the determination is made.
+The amount determined as shown in the notice is due and payable 14 days after the determination is made.